 Not all mortgages have this clause, but some might.
 In fact, the penalty could potentially even apply if you pay off your mortgage by selling your home or refinancing the loan.
 When you pay it off early with one of these methods, it’s called a hard prepay.

 Even if you do have a mortgage prepayment penalty, that doesn’t necessarily mean it applies to extra payments made in small chunks over time.
 In some cases, there may be an annual cap on how much you can pay off without being penalized.

 For example, you may be allowed to pay off up to 20% of your mortgage each year.
 This is called a soft prepay and can help you avoid paying extra money.
 Either way, be sure to read the fine print of your mortgage agreement before deciding on your payoff strategy.

-> How can you pay your house off early?
+How can I pay off my mortgage early?